-The Modern Slavery Act 2018 requires certain businesses and entities who meet a revenue threshold (annual consolidated revenue of more than \$100 million) to report on the risks of modern slavery in their operations and supply chains and the entities they own or control, the actions they've taken to address those risks, and how they've assessed the effectiveness of those actions.
+UniSuper fully supports the Act, which requires certain businesses and entities that meet a revenue threshold (annual consolidated revenue of more than \$100 million) to report on the risks of modern slavery in their operations and supply chains, and the entities they own or control.
+Reports must cover the actions taken to address those risks, and how the effectiveness of those actions has been assessed.